rayfrankenstein/AITOW/README.md

 Besides tech debt, a concern I have that I don't see brought up is burn out.
 With Scrum, every action you perform is micromanaged and with a push for "high velocity".
 There is no proverbial breathing room in this where the pressure lets up.
 At least with waterfall (for how we did it before Scrum), the windows of high pressure times were shorter.
 During the beginning of our 6 month waterfall, in parallel to spec work we'd be taking care of tech debt or implementing our pet feature and it was a time of mental recovery.”—epage, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

 ---

+"Totally agree.
+I remember watching some YouTube video where a guy convinced me I didn't hate Agile.
+As you point out, Agile is awesome.
+Letting product teams dictate timelines, priorities and what gets worked on?
+That's where things get messed up.

+I've had tech debt tickets (self-reported) in my backlog since my first month.
+It only took 6 months before I realized I needed to "accidentally" creep scope if I ever wanted to resolve the issues."--Solonotix, [Okay people don't like Agile, what's the alternative?](https://www.reddit.com/r/SoftwareEngineering/comments/16ifv63/okay_people_dont_like_agile_whats_the_alternative/)

+---

 "‘It’s not possible to get them right up front’

 Oh but it is.
 If you build a car or a house or an aircraft carrier you plan, plan and plan again, long before any tools are involved.